rmsrosa/nbbinder/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to nbbinder's documentation!
+Welcome to NBBinder's documentation!
 ====================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   maindoc
+   Overview
+   Installation
+   Usage
+   Requirements
+   Credits
+   License